 - On average, living donor kidney transplants work longer than kidney transplants from deceased donors.

-On average, living donor liver transplants also have as good or better outcomes compared to liver transplants from deceased donors.
+Living donor liver transplants also have as good or better outcomes compared to liver transplants from deceased donors.

-No one can make the decision to donate for you.
-And no one should pressure you.
+No one can make the decision to donate for you, and no one should pressure you.

 When you learn about living organ donation at a transplant hospital, bring family or friends with you.

 Including your family or friends will:

 - Help you remember what the transplant hospital staff teaches you.

 - Help you think of questions to ask.